com-480-data-visualization/project-2024-group-era/README.md

 **10% of the final grade**

-You can find our website at the following link: [website](https://com-480-data-visualization.github.io/project-2024-group-era/) and our report for milestone 2 [report](https://github.com/com-480-data-visualization/project-2024-group-era/blob/main/report_milestone2.pdf)
+You can find our website at the following link: [website](https://com-480-data-visualization.github.io/project-2024-group-era/) and our [report](https://github.com/com-480-data-visualization/project-2024-group-era/blob/main/report_milestone2.pdf) for this milestone.

 ## Milestone 3 (31st May, 5pm)